fusion-jena/unit-ontology-review/ReadMe.md

 * `/data` Input data for the scripts to use.
 This includes the manual mapping files given as CSV.
 * `/data/[Ontology]`  Input data for a specific ontology
 * `/data/[Ontology]/src`  OWL definition files for the respective ontology
 * `/data/[Ontology]/sparql` SPARQL queries for extraction of individuals.
-Each in a seperate file named after the respective concept or relation.
+Each in a separate file named after the respective concept or relation.
 * `/data/[Ontology]/js` Some ontologies needed specific treatment, which is encoded in JS, that are used as hooks.
 Currently there is just one hook available "unit_beforeAddLabel", which is applied, before attaching a label to any object (refer to the example given in `/data/MUO/js`).
 * `/res`  Output folder for all intermediate and result files.